t2linux/fedora/README.md

 # t2linux-fedora-kernel

-This is a patched kernel for Fedora on T2 macs.
-A `dnf` repo is avaliable by installing the `t2linux-repo` package from the latest [release](https://github.com/t2linux/fedora-kernel/releases/latest).
+Patched kernel and supporting packages for hardware enablement on t2 macs.
+Binary packages are available from [copr](https://copr.fedorainfracloud.org/coprs/sharpenedblade/t2linux).
+You can also download and install the `copr-sharpenedblade-t2linux-release` package.

 The internal ssd, camera, mic, and the keyboard/trackpad work out of the box.
-WiFi and Bluetooth work with some extra steps.
-Read [this](https://wiki.t2linux.org/state/) for information about the latest hardware support.
+WiFi and Bluetooth might work with some extra steps.
+Read [the wiki](https://wiki.t2linux.org/state/) for information about the latest hardware support.

 This kernel is usually at the same version as the stable Fedora kernel.
-It is currently built for Fedora 38.
+It is currently built for Fedora 39.

 ## Instalation